Siphosenkosi33/Portfolio-of-Evidence-/README.md

 ### Additional Reflection
 The process of preparing answers and receiving feedback was critical in building my self-assurance and professionalism.
 These experiences will help me secure internships and future employment opportunities.

+# Mock Interview

+## Evidence
+This folder contains evidence of my preparation and practice through mock interviews as part of my Work Integrated Learning (WIL) programme.
+Included are:
+- A video recording of one of my mock interview sessions, demonstrating my communication skills and how I respond to typical interview questions.
+- Notes and feedback received during the mock interview to help identify strengths and areas for improvement.

+These artefacts show my proactive approach to preparing for real job and internship interviews by simulating real interview conditions and practicing effective responses.

+## Reflection (STAR Method)

+### Situation
+As part of my WIL, I took part in mock interviews to prepare for real-world internship interviews in the IT field.

+### Task
+My goal was to improve my interview skills, including clear communication, confidence, and professionalism.

+### Action
+I participated in structured mock interviews, recorded my responses, and sought feedback from mentors.
+I reflected on this feedback and practiced refining my answers and presentation.

+### Result
+The mock interviews boosted my confidence and improved my ability to articulate my skills and experiences under interview conditions.
+Reviewing the video helped me understand my body language and areas to improve.

+### Additional Reflection
+This experience highlighted the importance of preparation and self-review in interview success.
+It has better equipped me to handle actual interviews with poise and professionalism.